 LinkedIn is the B2B social media goldmine.
 This is the preferred platform for Fortune 500 decision-makers and executives.
 On the other end, LinkedIn is becoming a great channel for new grads, marketers, and professionals of every caliber.

 Key Stats and Demographics

-LinkedIn now has over 590 million members with 260 million logging in each month.
+LinkedIn now has over 630 million users with 303 million logging in each month according to their 2019 Q1 data.
 Of those active users, 61 million are senior level influencers and 40 million are in decision making positions.
 LinkedIn is a great way to network and get ideas to the top, with statistics like these.

 This platform is becoming quite the place for all, with females making up 44% of users.
 LinkedIn also has 87 million millennial users, and, of those millennials, 11 million are decision makers and 46 million are students and recent college graduates.

 It’s no doubt that LinkedIn is becoming popular for new grads and young professionals with a study finding that 122 million users were invited to an interview through LinkedIn.
 35.5 million people also reported being hired by someone they connected with over LinkedIn.
 Keep that in mind next time you think posting a picture of your friend’s bachelorette party on there…